Gualor/checkers-minimax/README.md

       - For opponent: sum -(abs(x_coord - 5) / 5) * 20;
    At the end we return the sum obtained.

-With these simple rules the AI have a sort of understanding of how a beginner could play by keeping into account just the number of his pieces and kings and their position in relation to the board.
-This however does not take into account formations (position of pieces in relation to each other) nor more advanced strategies to force the opponent into a forced eating for example.
+With these simple rules the AI has a sort of understanding of how a beginner could play by keeping into account just the number of his pieces and kings and their position in relation to the board.
+This however does not take into account formations (position of pieces in relation to each other) nor more advanced strategies (e.g. force the opponent into a forced eating move).

 # Contacts:
 If you have any issues and/or questions don't hesitate to contact me at the e-mail address provided below.
 This was just a fun project and any suggestions to improve the AI will be welcomed as well.